rbpollock/labboNetwork/docs/tldr/glossary.md

 ### Work Specification

 A description of the work to be done for a task.
-In the `colonyNetwork` contracts, the work specification is pointed to by a hash, and stored off-chain.
+In the `labboNetwork` contracts, the work specification is pointed to by a hash, and stored off-chain.